2009–2010 Kurdistan Workers' Party ceasefire

 In October 2009, more than 30 members of the PKK coming from the Makhmour refugee camp in Iraqi Kurdistan, crossed the Habur border crossing and turned themselves in to the Turkish authorities in support of the Kurdish opening by the Turkish government.
 The militants were questioned but released, which caused an uproar in the Turkish society.

 On 13 November 2009, Beşir Atalay informed the Parliament about the initiative in more detail, and faced opposition by the CHP and its leader Deniz Baykal.
 Baykal mentioned the project would potentially bring division to the Turkish Republic.
-The Turkish Government wanted to achieve an amnesty for PKK members who repented according to article 221 of the Turkish Penal Code, for which it was in need of the support of the opposition parties CHP and MHP in addition to the one of the pro-Kurdish Democratic Society Party (DTP).
+The Turkish Government wanted to achieve an amnesty for PKK members who repented according to article 221 of the Turkish Penal Code, for which it was in need of the support of the opposition parties CHP and MHP in addition to that of the pro-Kurdish Democratic Society Party (DTP).
 But the project was met with opposition by the CHP and the MHP due to nationalist concerns.

-On the 7 December 2009 an attack killing 7 Turkish soldiers in Resadiye, Tokat occurred, for which the PKK claimed responsibility.
+On 7 December 2009 an attack killing 7 Turkish soldiers in Resadiye, Tokat occurred, for which the PKK claimed responsibility.

 On 11 December 2009, the Constitutional Court voted to close the DTP for being a center of activities against the unity of the state.
 The closure resulted in the banning of 37 DTP members from politics for five years, including two members of parliament.
 Between December 2009 and February 2010 dozens of Kurdish politicians in several districts were arrested.

 By June 2010, the PKK announced the cease fire was over due to the continued persecution of the Kurdish population.